benjaminhmlucas/Student-SQL/README.md

 # Student-SQL
-Code written in my SQL class
+Each file is a series of SQL commands passed into a database made for the class